jooy2/vitepress-sidebar/docs/en/guide/options.md

 If the value is `true`, sorts by date prefix in the name of the menu item.
 The date format must be in the form `YYYY-MM-DD` (e.g. `2024-01-01-menu-name`, `2024-01-02.menu-name`...)

+The date is read from the beginning of the menu text, whatever separates it from the rest of the name.
+A menu item that does not begin with a date carries nothing to sort by, so those items are kept together, before the dated ones, in the order they were read.

 To remove date prefixes that remain in the menu text afterward, you can utilize the `prefixSeparator` and `removePrefixAfterOrdering` options.

-The default menu items are sorted in folder tree order, so set the `sortMenusByName` option to `true` if you want to re-sort by the changed menu name.

 ## `sortMenusByFrontmatterOrder`